jncc/terrahawk/notes/plan.md

 Backlog
 -------

-- [ ] Solve "top 2km" S1 scene issue
+- [ ] Implement contractor's fix for S1 top-shift problem :-)

 - [ ] Reprocess Yorkshire data
   - We need to know where the indexes and COGs are going before we process all England.
 Short-term solution if we can't get COGs on to CEDA.